 | CADR (Clean Air Delivery Rate) | 235 CFM |

-Plus, the child lock and timer make it feel safe and easy to manage in a busy household.
+Plus, the child lock and timer make it feel safe and convenient for daily family use.

-LUNINO Air Purifier for Large Rooms, HEPA, Auto & Pet Mode
+LUNINO Air Purifier for Large Rooms, HEPA, Auto & Pet Modes

 - ✓ Large coverage area